DALLAS — Today in Aviation, the original 707-120, developed by Boeing Commercial Airplanes as its first jetliner, performed its maiden flight in 1957.

 The Inception of the Boeing 707

-The Boeing 707 had a military pedigree, as the company was known then for its military aircraft manufactured during and after World War II.
+The Boeing 707 originated from the Boeing company’s military background, which was well-known for producing military aircraft during and after World War II.

-On December 20, 1957, the first Boeing 707–120 flight took place, and FAA certified the type on September 18, 1958.
-The first Iven C. Kindercheloe Award for test flights that resulted in the 707 certification was awarded to both test Pilots Joseph John “Tym” Tymczyszyn and James R. Gannett.
+On December 20, 1957, the inaugural flight of the Boeing 707-120 took place, with FAA certification being granted on September 18, 1958.
+Notably, the first Iven C. Kincheloe Award, recognizing test flights pivotal to the 707’s certification, was jointly awarded to test pilots Joseph John “Tym” Tymczyszyn and James R. Gannett.

-SAM (Special Air Missions) 970 is the name of the first presidential jet plane, a specially built Boeing 707-120.
-When the president was aboard, this plane, like any other Air Force plane, was given the call sign “Air Force One.”
-The high-speed jet transport, delivered in 1959 to replace Eisenhower’s Super-Constellation, was a flying Oval Office with a redesigned interior and sophisticated communication technology.
-In the early 1960s, it was upgraded to the B “Turbofan” standard.
+The first presidential jet plane, a specially constructed Boeing 707-120, was named SAM (Special Air Missions) 970.
+Whenever the president was on board, this aircraft, like any other Air Force plane, was designated as “Air Force One.”
+Delivered in 1959 to replace Eisenhower’s Super-Constellation, this high-speed jet transport served as a flying Oval Office, featuring a redesigned interior and advanced communication technology.
+In the early 1960s, it underwent an upgrade to the B “Turbofan” standard.

-Featured Image: The prototype 707 pictured in flight.
+Featured Image: The prototype Boeing 707 is pictured in flight.
 Photo: Boeing.